Second Officer C.H.Lightoller

 After some time serving aboard the Oceanic as first officer, he then moved to the Majestic in the capacity of first officer.
 He describes this shuffling: “From Second Officer of the Oceanic to First of the Majestic, then temporary Chief of the Majestic and back again to First of the Oceanic, such were the moves covering the next couple of years.”(47.)

-His time as the Majestic's first officer was also notable as the Captain was Edward J.Smith, a man he was about to serve under aboard his next ship: Titanic.
+His time as the Majestic's first officer was also notable as the Captain had been Edward J.Smith, who commanded her from 1895 until 1902, a man he was about to serve under aboard his next ship: Titanic.